Endless hours and material donations were given by them to bring the Denver Life Magazine 2017 showhouse benefiting the Habitat for Humanity to life.

 The biggest design challenge when you pop the top of an older home is to create a smooth transition between the existing house and the addition on top.
 Alvarnez Morris Architectural Studio did a fabulous job of doing just that.
 They saved a percentage of exterior walls, took off the entire roof and, put an addition for a mudroom in the back.

 Showhouses are challenging to get a unified look throughout the home since different interior designers are designing individual spaces.
 Caylin Engle, the lead designer of Caliber Construction, solved this problem by creating fictional homeowners, dubbed “the Braes”.
-She gave the Braes, children, jobs, hobbies and even a puppy named Bonnie.
+She gave the Braes, children, jobs, hobbies, and even a puppy named Bonnie.
 They had a 15-year-old son Adam and a 10 going on 20-year-old daughter Sophie.

 They used neutral colors and created multiple sitting areas.
 The built-in bookshelf is the centerpiece of the room.
 The claret color in the background creates an interesting texture behind it and allows you to have some open space that is nice to look at.